Wikunia/twl/blog/2021-03-14-using-torch.load-from-julia/index.md

 As part of an experiment we needed to solve a large quantity of linear inequalities described by the coefficient of a very sparse matrix.

-These coefficients were calculated using [PyTorch](https://pytorch.org) by a collegue and, after solving them within [Python](https://www.python.org) with an ad-hoc algorithm, I wanted to solve the system by using a LP solver via [JuMP](https://jump.dev).
+These coefficients were calculated using [PyTorch](https://pytorch.org) by a colleague and, after solving them within [Python](https://www.python.org) with an ad-hoc algorithm, I wanted to solve the system by using a LP solver via [JuMP](https://jump.dev).

 I'm a novice of [Julia](https://julialang.org/) but recently, on [the Beginners AMA featuring Dr. Katharine Hyatt and Dr. Rachel Kurchin](https://www.youtube.com/watch?v=sLdlIs_e07E), I've heard about an interesting package called [PyCall.jl](https://github.com/JuliaPy/PyCall.jl).
 This provides the ability to call Python modules directly from Julia programs.